dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 title: From text to topics—thematic analysis in the age of AI
 ---

-Many organisations have large amounts of written text: maybe shared drives full of documents, or websites with articles written over many years.
-It can be hard to figure out what all these documents are talking about.
-Thematic analysis allows the concepts in documents can be summarised, clustered, and mapped, allowing a coherent view of what the documents are referring to.
+Many organisations have large amounts of written text.
+Thematic analysis allows the topics in documents can be summarised, clustered, and analysed.

 <!--more-->

-Large Language Models (LLMs) like ChatGPT have burst onto the scene, bringing Artificial Intelligence (AI) to everybody’s fingertips.
-LLMs generate text in a way that is almost miraculous.
+Large Language Models like ChatGPT have burst onto the scene, bringing Artificial Intelligence (AI) to everybody’s fingertips.
+Language models generate text in a way that is almost miraculous.
 In order to carry out this trick, they first need to learn about text by reading it.
-To process text, LLMs rely on an underlying technology that translates text into numbers.
-Called a vector embedding, this represents sentences or paragraphs as numeric vectors, in a way that similar concepts end up numerically close to each other.
-The vector embedding provides a mapping from concepts or themes into numbers.
-Because of the richness of language, with the same word having different meanings in different contexts, generating this vector embedding is a tricky process.
+To process text, language models rely on an underlying technology that translates text into numbers.
+Called an embedding, this represents sentences or paragraphs as numbers, in a way that similar concepts end up numerically close to each other.
+The embedding provides a mapping from concepts or themes into numbers.

+Because of
+the richness of language, with the same word having different meanings in different contexts, generating this embedding is a tricky process.
 It needs to be able to understand that while ‘dog’ might often go with ‘canine’, ‘hot dog’ is more likely to be close to ‘hamburger’.

+Many organisations have large amounts of written text: maybe shared drives full of documents, or websites with articles written over many years.
+It can be hard to figure out what all these documents are talking about.
 Manually analysing text to
 identify themes is a time-consuming and specialist job.

+Embeddings
-The vector embeddings allow for themes that are discussed in text to be analysed rapidly and consistently.
+allow for themes that are discussed in text to be analysed rapidly and consistently.
 Because thematic analysis can be carried out over a whole collection in text, this allows for analysis of changes in the themes over time, by author, through different parts of a business, or in relation to any other metadata that is associated with the documents.

-Over the last few years, Dragonfly has been working on our capability in this area.
-The development of LLMs has stimulated improvement in the skill of vector embeddings, making them increasingly powerful at recognising the underlying concepts in text.
-One area that we have worked on is using vector embeddings to analyse data in public submissions to select committees.
+Over the last few years, Dragonfly has been working on our capability in natural language processing.
+The development of language models has stimulated improvement in the skill of embeddings, making them increasingly powerful at recognising the underlying concepts in text.
+There are many ins and outs with making the embeddings practically useful, and we have been gaining expertise at using embeddings to understand the topics that are referred to in text.

+One area that we have worked on is using embeddings to analyse data in public submissions to select committees.
 This is able to provide a broad overview of the submitters’ concerns.
 It is complementary to manual approaches, and is useful at the beginning of the